wallarm/product-documentation/docs/latest/user-guides/settings/integrations/datadog.md

 ![!The test Datadog log](../../../images/user-guides/settings/integrations/test-datadog-vuln-detected.png)

-To find the Wallarm logs among other records, you can use the `source:wallarm_cloud` search tag in Datadog.
+To find the Wallarm logs among other records, you can use the `source:wallarm_cloud` search tag in the Datadog Logs service.

 ## Updating integration